Don’t worry: Carrie Gabriel, MS, RDN, has healthy alternatives to trans fat.

 Fat is essential.
 It pads our internal organs, helps our hormone systems run smoothly, provides us with energy, and assists in the absorption of vitamins from other foods.
 It also helps us maintain glossy, shiny hair and keeps our skin glowing.

 But not all fats are created equal.
-HUM nutritionist, Carrie Gabriel, RDN, is here to explain key differences.
+Here are the key differences.

 First, which fats should we avoid?